MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

  For SOAP services only, codeunit web services provide you with the most control and flexibility.
 When a codeunit is exposed as a web service, all functions defined in the codeunit are exposed as operations.

 ### Query Web Services
  When you expose a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] query as an OData web service, you can query that data to return a service metadata \(EDMX\) document or an AtomPub document.
-For more information about how to create and use [!INCLUDE[prodshort](../developer/includes/prodshort.md)] queries, see [Queries](Queries.md).
+For more information about how to create and use [!INCLUDE[prodshort](../developer/includes/prodshort.md)] queries, see [Query Object](../developer/devenv-query-object.md).

 ### Web Services and Regional Settings
  Data is formatted according to the value of the **Services Language** setting for the relevant [!INCLUDE[server](../developer/includes/server.md)] instance.
 The default value is **en-us**.
 This means that [!INCLUDE[server](../developer/includes/server.md)] interprets all incoming data as the specified culture, such as dates and amounts.